ALShum/ALShum.github.io/classes.md

 ## Computer Science
 **COM S 228.
 Introduction to Data Structures.**
 <br>
 An object-oriented approach to data structures and algorithms.
 Object-oriented analysis, design, and programming, with emphasis on data abstraction, inheritance and subtype polymorphism.
 Abstract data type specification and correctness.
 Collections and associated algorithms, such as stacks, queues, lists, trees.
 Searching and sorting algorithms.
 Graphs.
 Data on secondary storage.
 Analysis of algoritms.
 Emphasis on object-oriented design, writing and documenting medium-sized programs.
-This course is designed for majors.
 <br>
 **COM S 311.
 Design and Analysis of Algorithms.**
 <br>